AlexTempel/SYSC-3303-Project/README.txt

 Peter Willis 101153612
 Nicholas Nemec 101211060
-FloorSubSystem.java, Elevator.java, Scheduler.java; are all threads, they pass request between them Rest of the file currently do not have functionality. input.CSV becomes parsed and becomes the request that are sent to the elevator generate input.py; used to create a new input.CSV that generates random requests sequence of events
+FloorSubSystem.java, Elevator.java, Scheduler.java; are all threads, they pass request between them Rest of the files currently do not have functionality.
+Input.CSV gets parsed and becomes the requests that are sent from the Floor Subsystem to the Scheduler to the elevator generate input.py is used to create a new Input.CSV with random requests

+sequence of events

 1 - floor subsystem reads input csv and creates a list of requests ( in format )